Dick Schultz: Athletic director

 From 1976 to 1981, Schultz was athletic director at Cornell University, where he hired a new football coach (Bob Blackman) and worked toward financial self-sufficiency for his department.
 Schultz became the athletic director at the University of Virginia in 1981 and held that position until 1987.

-NCAA Executive Director
+NCAA executive director

-In 1987, he succeeded Walter Byers to become the second executive director of the NCAA.

-During his five-year tenure he helped to strengthened the organization's integrity and reform by opening lines of communication with member colleges.
+In 1987, he succeeded Walter Byers to become the second executive director of the National Collegiate Athletic Association (NCAA).
+During his five-year tenure, he helped to strengthened the organization's integrity and reform by opening lines of communication with member colleges.
 In 1993, irregularities were discovered at the University of Virginia, some that occurred when he served as athletic director.
 Although cleared of all charges and receiving a vote of confidence from the membership board, Schultz thought it was appropriate to resign.

-USOC Executive Director
+USOC executive director

 In 1995, he accepted the position as executive director of the United States Olympic Committee (USOC), where he served until 2000.